chromium/chromium/docs/transcripts/wuwt-e03-content.md

 02:58 SHARON: How did we get the name content?

 02:58 JOHN: The name is like a pun.
-And when we started Chrome, one of the ideas was, we'll focus on content and not Chrome, and so, the browser will get out of the way.
+And when we started Chrome, one of the ideas was, we'll focus on content and not chrome, and so, the browser will get out of the way.
 Chrome is a term used to refer to all the user interface parts of the browser.
-And so, we said, it's going to be content and not Chrome.
+And so, we said, it's going to be content and not chrome.
 And so, when you open Chrome, you just see a very small UI.
 Most of what you see is the content.
-And so, when we split the directory, it was originally called Source Chrome, and so, the content part, that's the pun.
+And so, when we split the directory, it was originally called src/chrome, and so, the content part, that's the pun.
 That's where it came from.

 03:34 SHARON: That's fun.
 Earlier, you mentioned embedders of content.
 Can you